bharatag01/notes/Design Facebook Messenger.md

 **How to maintain consistency of messages.**

-suppose messages is going to send between A->B .so A gets delivered but B is not able to see the mesage. so first save in shard B and then A. suppose it doesnt save in shard A then take it from browser cache.
+here we want consistent sytem so if save in shard a first and it fails so we have to do rollback also in shard A and user confuse first it is hwoing send now error. suppose messages is going to send between A->B .so A gets delivered but B is not able to see the mesage. so first save in shard B and then A. suppose it doesnt save in shard A then take it from browser cache. so we save in cache also and in next retry in save in shard of a also.

 **which DB to use**